complexbrains/GO-Baduk-Sources/README.md

 # GO-Baduk-Sources

-My love of Go started when I was a Mathematics grad student but had to give a break for some sad reasons for several years.
+My love of Go started when I was a Mathematics undergrad student but had to give a break for some sad reasons for several years.
 But one day the most magical thing happened and now I am back in playing the game!
 Here I share some sources to start with and famous games that I collect for myself which I think might be helpful to many others too!
 If you are already a Go player find me at OGS or KGS.
 Don't forget I am still training so be gentile please! :innocent:

 You can also find .sgf files from some famous games and of course all of the games from Hikaru in the repo!
 Enjoy!